holochain/docs-pages/src/pages/references/enable-holo.md

 title: Enable Apps for Holo Hosting
 ---

+!!! info Requires Holochain 0.2
+The Holo hosting network runs the unstable Holochain 0.2 on all its nodes, so you'll need to make sure that your hApp is compoatible with 0.2.
+The scaffolding tool commands in this guide will set up the proper dependencies for you.
+If you're starting with an existing hApp or have used the scaffolding tool commands in the [Get Started guide](/get-started/), you'll need to upgrade your hApp manually.
+!!!

 ## Intro

 Holo is cloud hosting for Holochain.
 Holo helps you enable your users to experience your Holochain application with the simplicity of a web browser and without maintaining a node.